Colin Salmon: Career

 Salmon was one of the celebrity contestants on the tenth series of BBC One's Strictly Come Dancing, partnered with professional dancer Kristina Rihanoff.
 He was eliminated as a result of the "dance-off" in Week 5, in which he competed against Richard Arnold.
 In 2015, he played a fictional version of himself in the Netflix series Master of None, alongside Aziz Ansari's main character.
 On 9 May 2015, Salmon gave a reading at VE Day 70: A Party to Remember in Horse Guards Parade, London.
 In 2018, he portrayed the role of Chudleigh Pomeroy in Mortal Engines.

+In 2023, Salmon joined the cast of the BBC soap opera EastEnders as George Knight, a newly introduced co-owner of the Queen Vic.

 Personal life

 Salmon is a patron of the African-Caribbean Leukaemia Trust and the Richard House Children's Hospice and an ambassador for The Prince's Trust.
 He is also the chairman of governors at St Anne's Nursery.
 He is involved in the Notting Hill Carnival and is the dance captain of the Fox Carnival Band.

-Salmon married visual artist Fiona Hawthorne in 1988 and the couple have four children: Sasha, Rudi, Eden and Ben.
+Salmon married visual artist Fiona Hawthorne in 1988 and the couple have four children.

 In September 2010, Salmon was invited by his friend Samuel L. Jackson to Switzerland for Shooting Stars Benefits 2010 Golf Tournaments.
 The golf competition raised money for the Samuel L. Jackson Foundation and the Swiss Red Cross to go towards a new hospital in Takéo Province, one of Cambodia's poorest provinces.
 In 2009 he became a co-founder of Cage Cricket with Trevor McArdle.

-Salmon is a fan of Luton Town F.C.

-In an August 2021 interview, Salmon spoke out about how becoming ill with COVID-19 had affected him and his family, praising doctors for having saved his life.
+In an August 2021 interview, Salmon spoke about how becoming ill with COVID-19 had affected him and his family, praising doctors for having saved his life.